 - IPv6 is not supported. - In the AWS environment, floating IP resources, floating IP monitor resources, virtual IP resources, and virtual IP monitor resources cannot be used. - In the Resource Record Set Name field, enter a name without an escape code.
-If it is included in the Resource Record Set Name, a monitor error occurs. - When activated, an AWS DNS resource does not await the completion of propagating changed DNS settings to all Amazon Route 53 DNS servers.
-This is due to the specification of Route 53: It takes time for the changes of a resource record set to be propagated throughout the network.
-Refer to "Setting up AWS DNS monitor resources". - Associated with a single account, an AWS DNS resource cannot be used for different accounts, AWS access key IDs, or AWS secret access keys.
+If it is included in the Resource Record Set Name, a monitor error occurs. - Associated with a single account, an AWS DNS resource cannot be used for different accounts, AWS access key IDs, or AWS secret access keys.
 If you want such usage, consider using a script (EXEC resource) to execute the AWS CLI.